adbar/trafilatura/README.rst

 Trafilatura is a cutting-edge **Python package and command-line tool** designed to **gather text on the Web and simplify the process of turning raw HTML into structured, meaningful data**.
 It includes all necessary discovery and text processing components to perform **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
 It aims at staying **handy and modular**: no database is required, the output can be converted to multiple commonly used formats.

-Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, first by **focusing on the actual content**, second by **avoiding the noise** caused by recurring elements (headers, footers etc.), and third by **making sense of the data** with information such as author and publication date.
-The extractor tries to strike a balance between limiting noise and including all valid parts.
-It also has to be **robust and reasonably fast** as it runs in production on millions of documents.
+Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, **avoiding the noise** caused by recurring elements (headers, footers etc.), **making sense of the data** with selected information.
+The extractor is designed to be **robust and reasonably fast**, it runs in production on millions of documents.

 The tool's versatility makes it useful for a wide range of applications leveraging web content for knowledge discovery such as **quantitative and data-driven approaches**.
-It is relevant to anyone interested in language modeling, data mining, information extraction.
-Scraping-intensive use cases include search engine optimization, business analytics and information security.
-Trafilatura is used in the academic domain, chiefly for data acquisition in corpus linguistics, natural language processing, and computational social science.
+Trafilatura is used in the academic domain and beyond (e.g. in NLP, SEO, business analytics).

 Features
 ~~~~~~~~